i2mint/oui/oui/multi_time_vis/README.md

 * __image__ A pre-drawn image data URL

 Optional keys:
-* __from__ The start timestamp of the audio, in microseconds, if different from the TimeChannel element
+* __bt__ The start timestamp of the audio, in microseconds, if different bt the TimeChannel element
-* __to__ The start timestamp of the audio, in microseconds, if different from the TimeChannel element
+* __tt__ The start timestamp of the audio, in microseconds, if different bt the TimeChannel element
 * __windowSize__ The width of windows used for calculating signal peaks when drawing a peaks diagram.

 ### Interface `DataChannel`